a7vinx/swarm/docs/README-zh-CN.md

   --thread NUM          Max number of concurrent threads on slave host --taskg NUM           Granularity of subtasks from 1 to 3

+Domain Scan:
+  Thes option can be used to customize swarm action of subdomain name scan

+  --dom-compbrute       Use complete brute force without dictionary on target --dom-dict PATH       Path to dictionary used for subdomain name scan --dom-maxlevel NUM    Max level of subdomain name to scan --dom-charset SET     Charset used for complete brute foce --dom-levellen LEN    Length interval of subdomain name each level --dom-timeout TIME    Timeout option for subdomain name scan

 Directory Scan:
   These option can be used to customize swarm action of directory scan